hyunjunian/Poor-Charlie-s-Almanack/en.md

 Hershey knew enough when they wanted to expand into Canada to know they shouldn’t change their winning flavor.
 Therefore, they copied their stone grinders.
 Well, it took them five years to duplicate their own flavor.
 As you can see, flavors can be quite tricky.
 Even today, there’s a company called International Flavors and Fragrances.
 It’s the only company I know that does something on which you can’t get a copyright or a patent but which nevertheless receives a permanent royalty.
 They manage to do that by helping companies develop flavors and aromas in their trademarked products, like shaving cream.
 The slight aroma of shaving cream is very important to consumption.
 So all of this stuff is terribly important.

-> Hershey knew enough when they wanted to expand into Canada to know they shouldn’t change their winning flavor.
->

 *[Continuing the Coca-Cola case study, Charlie explains how our understanding of graphic depictions of mathematical ideas are rooted in biology.]*

 My friend, Dr. Nat Myhrvold, who’s the chief technology officer at Microsoft, is bothered by this.
 He’s a PhD physicist and knows a lot of math.
 And it disturbs him that biology could create a neural apparatus that could do automatic differential equations at fast speed, and yet, everywhere he looks, people are total klutzes at dealing with ordinary probabilities and ordinary numbers.